Replicable-MARL/MARLlib/docs/source/handbook/architecture.rst

 to share is the predicted Q value or critic value.
 Additional data is required according to the algorithm.
 For instance, QMIX needs a global state to compute the mixing Q value.

 The data collecting and storage logic is the same as a centralized critic.
-To be mentioned, the joint Q learning methods (VDN, QMIX) are heavily copied from the original PyMARL.
+The joint Q learning methods (VDN, QMIX) are heavily copied from the original PyMARL.
 Only the FACMAC, VDA2C, and VDPPO follow the standard RLlib training pipeline among all five value decomposition algorithms.

 Key Component